kevinmneal/dissertation-script-dump/README.md

 # dissertation-script-dump
-As-is R scripts used for doctoral dissertation
+Collection of as-is R scripts used to run most analyses for my doctoral dissertation.
+Meant to highlight analyses used, rather than for reproducibility